Suzuki Vitara Tuning

 Fast road cams offer one of the biggest performance gains for your money as far as a bolt on part goes on a NASP engine.
 It improves the intake and exhaust flow and pushes up the power if done right.
 Ideally you'd add other mods and finish up with a reflashed ECU.

-TorqueCars would caution you not to go with a motor sports profile cam as this affects the engines idling and general town driving characteristics.You will need to ensure that the engine is not starved of fuel so will need to uprate the fuelling.
-If you find you have flat spots and surges after your mods you should check the fuelling and try a higher octane fuel as well.
+TorqueCars would caution you not to go with a motor sports profile cam as this affects the engines idling and general town driving characteristics.You will need to ensure that the engine is not starved of fuel so will need to uprate the fueling.
+If you find you have flat spots and surges after your mods you should check the fueling and try a higher octane fuel as well.
 Uprated injectors will enable you to supply sufficient fuel to the engine.
 A fuel pump will only deliver a finite amount of fuel, so you may need to uprate this if your injectors are demanding more fuel.

 Intake and Exhaust Tuning.

 The next area for modification is the intake and exhaust.
 Please note that WE DO NOT RECOMMEND INDUCTION KITS, unless you have tuned your car extensively and are finding that the standard air intake has become a restriction.

 Maximum power gains come from a full induction kit with a cold air feed on heavily tuned engines, this can be sited within an air box but a panel filter should suffice for most applications.
 TorqueCars suggest you use a panel air filter as these are easy to clean and maintain and generally perform better than paper ones.

 Sports exhausts can help increase the flow of gases through the engine.
 But if the exhaust pipe is too big, ie: it's over 2.0 inches bore, you will lose a lot of the flow rate and end up losing power and torque.